Screenshots Download Documentation Tutorials Partners Resources Contact Forum Search

 If running Vista also try right clicking on RoboRealm.exe and select "run as administrator".
 This is a known permission issue with Microsoft Vista.

 Try holding down the CTRL key when starting RoboRealm.
-This will cause the application to not remember all previous configuration and not attempt to acquire a camera image on startup.
+This will cause the application to not remember any previous configurations and not attempt to connect to a camera image on startup.
+It is essentially a reset switch.
+It causes RoboRealm to run as if it has just been installed and ignore any current settings.
+Any settings performed from here on will then be saved as before and overwrite any previous settings.

 There are many ways to interface with RoboRealm.
 If you are using hardware components then the Serial or the Parallel Port modules are more generic possibilities.

-From a programming point of view there are two ways; Extensions or using the API.
+From a programming point of view there are two ways; Plugins or using the API.

-Extensions allow you to create new modules that will be called on each iteration of the processing loop.
+Plugins allow you to create new modules that will be called on each iteration of the processing loop.
 They are meant to be incorporated into RoboRealm in order to "extend" the application's modules.
 They ARE guaranteed to get each image that is processed by RoboRealm and will receive all variables that are current with the application.
 They can also stop the processing loop (DLL only).
-RoboRealm will NOT run without a required extension and thus you need to make sure your extension is always available (or it is automatically loaded if a DLL).
+RoboRealm will NOT run without a required plugin and thus you need to make sure your plugin is always available (or it is automatically loaded if a DLL).

 The API allows you to control RoboRealm from another application.
-You can do similar things as an extension such as getting the current image or placing a new image in the processing pipeline but you are NOT guaranteed to get every frame of the processing loop.
-RoboRealm will continue to run regardless of if your control program is running (unlike extensions).
+You can do similar things as a plugin such as getting the current image or placing a new image in the processing pipeline but you are NOT guaranteed to get every frame of the processing loop.
+RoboRealm will continue to run regardless of if your control program is running (unlike plugins).

 Which one you use will depend on what you're trying to develop.